akka/alpakka/docs/src/main/paradox/jms/consumer.md

 *  Using multiple sessions increases throughput, especially if acknowledging message by message is desired.
 *  Messages may arrive out of order if `sessionCount` is larger than 1.
 *  Message-by-message acknowledgement can be achieved by setting `bufferSize` to 0, thus disabling buffering.
 The outstanding messages before backpressure will be the `sessionCount`.
-*  If buffering is enabled, setting `maxAckInterval` will mean acknowledgment happens at most `maxAckInterval` time after `ackEnvelope.acknowledge()` is called.
-If not set, acknowledgment will not reach the broker until a new message arrives.
+*  If buffering is enabled then it's possible for messages to remain in the buffer and never be acknowledged (or acknowledged after a long time) when no new elements arrive to reach the `maxPendingAcks` threshold.
+By setting `maxAckInterval` messages will be acknowledged after the defined interval or number of pending acks, whichever comes first.
 *  The default `AcknowledgeMode` is `ClientAcknowledge` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsConsumerSettings` when creating the stream.

 @@@ warning